 timorous and trembling ones came to me and said, with earnestness, "Don't let her speak, Mrs. Gage, it will ruin us.
 Every newspaper in the land will have our cause mixed up with abolition and niggers and we shall be utterly denounced."

 There were very few women in those days who dared to "speak in meeting" and the august teachers of the people were seemingly getting the best of us, while the boys in the galleries, and the sneerers among the pews, were hugely enjoying the

 discomfiture, as they supposed of the "strong-minded"

-in a grave and sedate manner
+in a serious and dignified manner

 She moved slowly and